 - Cross-training is the final piece of the puzzle.
 Because the human body adapts to movement patterns quickly, cross-training is varied enough to keep your metabolism from plateauing and your muscles responding.

-The Benefits of Circuit Training and Ab Circuit in Particular
+The Benefits of Circuit Training Your Abs

-Circuit training is an aspect of cross-training – it’s one of the tools in the cross-trainer’s toolbox.
+Circuit training is an aspect of cross-training – it’s one of the fundamental tools in the cross-trainer’s toolbox.
 It refers to a series of exercises performed in succession, with minimal rest in between.

 This style of training is beneficial for multiple reasons.
 It’s time-efficient, promotes cardiovascular health, improves muscular endurance, and enhances calorie burn – an essential factor for revealing those chiseled abs hidden beneath a layer of fat.